akeyess/Analysis.flipsidecrypto/README.md

 # Analysis.flipsidecrypto
 Projects completed from flipsidecrypto.xyz data analysis tasks.
+SQL queries created to solve problems are broken down here, while the results of the query can be found linked in each project description.
+Linked is a dashboard with visualizations, results tables, and brief summaries.

 # #project1- [Terra] 2.
 UST Deposits on Anchor Protocol